 8. Dynamic Warm Up: Warm-ups are meant to activate your muscles and prepare them for competition.
 But there are many more reasons to do a dynamic, not static, warm up before exercise and competitions: it prepares your cardiovascular, neuromuscular and muscular systems in an integrated way and starts the release of all the beneficial chemicals exercise and competition need and provide into the blood stream.
 This has been shown to enhance performance and may also reduce the risk of injury.

 9.Caffeine can help.
 Caffeine consumption prior to a workout increases calories burned, improves endurance, circulation and pain reduction while preserving muscles integrity.
 Adding milk and sugar to your black coffee takes away some of the benefits while adding healthy/pure fats can add to brain function (MCT or grass fed butter).
+Half of young people who consume energy drinks experience an adverse effect.

 10. Don’t forget a cool down.
 If you stop exercising abruptly, blood can pool in your extremities, which can lead to lightheadedness and fainting.
 While I can find no scientific evidence this appears to effect adults more than kids.
 There is evidence that cooling down, keeping your heart rate from dropping down to resting rate after a workout helps with recovery.
 It helps remove all the damage from the body caused by the workout.